PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 identity, layout arguments, and tuple order; then update only structural boundary contracts, run sequential focused/core/result/architecture gates, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Late reshape-layout composite implementation

+`run_late_reshape_layout_cleanup` now executes the three characterized owners in their original order and returns their mappings as an ordered tuple.
+The first two receive `context.layout_state`; the private collapse owner remains model-only.
+The lowerer keeps one `_late_reshape_layout_results` composite via `shared_model_ir_pass_context`, outside the full phase store.

+The three old result locals are gone.
+Compatibility wrappers remain intact.
+Focused runtime coverage proves callback order, ModelIR/layout identity, exact argument policy, and tuple ordering.
+Broader gates exposed only stale source- representation assertions; no graph or numerical behavior failed.

+Final sequential validation under core-only `uv`:

+- focused reshape owners and affected boundaries: `95 passed in 1.11s`;
+- terminal-layout and pass-efficiency contracts: `94 passed in 2.11s`;
+- synthetic core runtime contracts: `55 passed in 1.01s`;
+- result and phase-result contracts: `196 passed in 9.07s`;
+- full architecture contracts: `258 passed in 17.48s`;
+- phase-store capacity contracts: `2 passed in 0.51s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+The store remains fixed at 128/128.
+Commit and push this implementation unit.
+Resume with the next non-store late orchestration audit; do not create, update, or reopen a pull request.